daxoliveira/bmi-calculator/README-template.md

 ### My process first draft

-[x] - Read the instructions to complete the challenge in the challenge's README.md file throughly [x] - Create an outline of which elements to create as a starting point
+[x] - Read the instructions to complete the challenge in the challenge's README.md file throughly [x] - Create an outline of which elements should be created as a starting point

 - form element
   metric vs imperial